-This time I will concern more on what happened after I decided to found BitBag on top of Sylius, especially how OpenSource made me become more valuable both as a tech and business person providing you some information you might find useful.
+This time I will concern more about what happened after I decided to found BitBag on top of Sylius.
+Especially how OpenSource made me more valuable both as a tech and business person providing you some information you might find useful.

 Most of the time, either developers or business personalities do not realize how powerful Open Source is.
 Below I will describe what advantages I got from sharing my work with the community.

 When I was a freelancer, I thought that being on time with documentation and all tech-news is enough to be a good developer.
 It’s not true.
-After I started publishing pieces of my code, immediately I received a valuable feedback and tips which prevented me from making mistakes in my career.
-There were many things I thought I was doing right which actually wasn’t and I didn’t even know about it just because I had nobody to take a look at it before.
-I am sure that without people who shared their experience with me through GitHub or Slack channels, I would be stuck in learning practices I know now for years.
-Looking on it now, for me, Open Source is like a daddy telling me that maybe a hammer is not the right thing I should brush my teeth with, even if I think different.
+After I started publishing pieces of my code, I immediately received valuable feedback and tips, which prevented me from making mistakes in my career.
+There were many things I thought I was doing right, which actually wasn’t, and I didn’t even know about it just because I had nobody to take a look at it before.
+I am sure that without people who shared their experience with me through GitHub or Slack channels, I would get stuck in learning practices I know now for years.
+Looking at it now, for me, Open Source is like a daddy telling me that maybe a hammer is not the right thing I should brush my teeth with, even if I think differently.

-Obviously, learning from other’s mistakes saves your time in long-term.
+Learning from other’s mistakes saves your time in the long-term.
 The more you will learn, the faster and more efficient you will solve your problems in the future.
 As a developer, you should work smart, not long.
-Except for the time you save on learning, you can also get some extra hours while getting someone else making your work done for you.
+Except for the time you save on learning, you can also get some extra hours while getting someone else to make your work done for you.
 Everyone knows the reinventing wheel issue.
-It's still a common problem that many companies are working with their own frameworks and tools which already been developed for free for the whole community.
-Trust me, you would be way much better contributing and improving a good solution rather than creating one on your own.
-There are hundreds of thousands of problems saved by another people around the world and it’s highly probable that when you solve one, you will get at least two solved for you in the future.
-Doesn’t it sound as a better way of work?
+Many companies are working with their frameworks and tools, and those have already been developed for free to the whole community.
+It’s still a common problem.
+Trust me, and you would be way much better contributing and improving the right solution rather than creating one on your own.
+There are hundreds of thousands of problems saved by other people around the world, and it’s highly probable that when you solve one, you will get at least two resolved for you in the future.
+Doesn’t it sound like a better way of work?

 Either if you are a CTO/CEO of a big software house or an after-hour freelancer, you know that finding new clients might be tricky.
 Remember, there’s always someone who can reproduce your services or even make something cheaper.
 Your potential customers also don’t care about what you can do for them.
 They care about their needs.
 The one thing no one else can reproduce is your reputation.
 Make your customers think about you once they have a problem.
 So how to get the top of mind status in this case?
 It’s simple – help someone for free.
 Once you create a tool that does not exist in the technology you are working with or solve somebody’s problem, you will be rewarded.
 You know, when you write or talk about your services, you can say everything – you’re becoming more professional once you show your work to the world.
 Nothing proves your tech skills more than GitHub activity or stars in your repositories.